gbrault/node-red-dashboard/README.md

 # differences compared to 2.2.0-beta

-Added paging directive (which required bootsrap from twitter as well)
+Added paging directive (which required bootstrap from twitter as well)

 # node-red-dashboard